A pension input period is used by Her Majesty's Revenue & Customs (HMRC) to determine which tax year your contributions are treated for tax purposes.

 You'll be liable for any Annual Allowance charge that arises as a result of the change in the pension input period.
 You'll be able to claim any repayment of any overpayment that may arise as a result of the change.
 A repayment claim can be made up to six years after the end of the tax year in which the overpayment was made.

-More information can be found on HM Revenue & Customs pensions website
+More information can be found on the HM Revenue & Customs pensions website.

 We're here to help.